usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 To rename existing models, change the name in model_variables.py and create a data migration like: crt_portal/cts_forms/migrations/0016_rename_more_protected_class.py

 You should be able to reorder the form by setting the value in the database or making a data migration to update the protected classes and form_order.
 Do NOT use the Django admin for this task, you can use the Django shell.

+## Add a new optional form
+See example code here: https://github.com/usdoj-crt/crt-portal/pull/209/files

+1) Make any model changes in models.py, such as new fields.
+Create and then apply the migration

+2) Make a form class in forms.py.
+You can inherit pieces of other forms if this form is similar to another.

+3) make a function to determine when you want the form to show on the front end

+4) Add the form class and the function to urls.py

+5) In views.py
+    - add the new page name for the form page `to all_step_names`
+    - add the top-line title for the page to `ordered_step_titles`
+    - add an existing or template to the `TEMPLATES` list